Deposit Return Scheme | All you need to know

-- Deposit management Organisation appointment: We intend to shortly begin engagement with prospective consortia interested in being the DMO.
+- Deposit management Organisation appointment: Government intends to shortly begin engagement with prospective consortia interested in being the DMO.
 Later in the process, UK Government.
 Welsh Government and the Department of Agriculture, Environment and Rural Affairs in Northern Ireland will formally invite applications for the DMO as part of a fair and open process.

 How will it operate in Scotland?

 our customers who sell in-scope materials (Scotland only), this means:

 - You will pay the deposit on stock falling in scope from suppliers when you purchase drinks containers made of PET, Steel and Aluminium

 - Charge the deposit when selling in-scope products

 - Display the deposit value separately from the product price

 - Clearly display information about how to redeem the deposit in-store